 If you haven’t read my guide on twin flame separation then now would be a good time.

-If you feel like your love is fading it’s a definite sign that you both still have some healing to do.
-It’s certainly not a sign that you can’t (or won’t) reach union in this lifetime and a period of separation is incredibly common.
+If you feel like your love is fading, it’s a definite sign that you both still have some healing to do.
+It’s certainly not a sign that you can’t (or won’t) reach union in this lifetime, and a period of separation is incredibly common.

 What Should I Do About It?

 You’re separate because you still have healing to do.
 Spend this time wisely and focus on your own journey.
-I know this is a lot easier to say than do but the true path to furthering your journey is through healing.
+I know this is a lot easier to say than do, but the true path to furthering your journey is through healing.